MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 > [!NOTE]
 >
-> The **jwt.ms** app uses the implicit flow to get an ID token.
+> The **jwt.ms** app uses the implicit flow to get an ID token and is for testing purposes only.
 The implicit flow is not recommended for production applications.
 For production applications, use the authorization code flow.

 ## Step 4: Assign a custom email provider to your app